|Guide||♦||5 Triplogs||0 Topics|

 Perennial Pine Paradise

-A spring fed waterfall, blackberry thickets and cave area will soon come into view to the east which is inaccessible from the Pine Creek Trail but can be reached by the completely separate and short 'Waterfall Trail".
-This is also where numerous and consistent sightings of coatimundi occur so stay quiet and keep your eyes peeled and you may get lucky enough to see the peculiar creatures.
+A spring-fed waterfall, blackberry thickets, and cave area will soon come into view to the east, which is inaccessible from the Pine Creek Trail but can be reached by the wholly separate and short 'Waterfall Trail".
+This is also where numerous and consistent sightings of coatimundi occur, so stay quiet and keep your eyes peeled, and you may get lucky enough to see the peculiar creatures.

-Near the end of the Pine Creek trail it makes a sharp bend east which is where the only mandatory creek crossing is located.
+Near the end of the Pine Creek trail, it makes a sharp bend east, where the only mandatory creek crossing is located.

-After that one can proceed further to the natural bridge or head out of the canyon via the 500 ft long "Anna Mae Trail' which will bring you back up top where a paved walking path can be used to loop back to your vehicle at the Pine Creek trailhead located in the northern portion of the park.
+After that, one can proceed further to the natural bridge or head out of the canyon via the 500 ft long "Anna Mae Trail".
+Anna Mae brings you back up top, where a paved walking path can be used to loop back to your vehicle at the Pine Creek trailhead located in the northern portion of the park.

 Check out the Official Route and Triplogs.

 This hike is listed as One-Way.